Guidelines for Student Illnesses

 - Students may return to school:

-- When the redness has gone away.
+- When the redness is no longer present.

 - A medical provider writes a note stating the condition is not contagious.